Valdas Paulauskas

-Valdas Paulauskas (born 4 February 2001) is a Lithuanian football player who plays as a centre-forward for Kauno Žalgiris and the Lithuania national team.
+Valdas Paulauskas (born 4 February 2001) is a Lithuanian football player who plays as a centre-forward for Panevėžys Club and the Lithuania national team.

 Career

 On 15 January 2025 Valdas Paulauskas signed with Kauno Žalgiris.

 On 21 July 2025 Valdas Paulauskas scored his first goal for FK Kauno Žalgiris in A Lyga against Dainava.

+On 1 July 2026, FK Panevėžys announced the signing of Valdas Paulauskas.

 International career

 Paulauskas made his debut for the Lithuania national team on 6 September 2024 in a Nations League game against Cyprus at the Sūduva Stadium.
 He substituted Artūr Dolžnikov in the 86th minute as Cyprus won 1–0.